 Cultivating a mentality takes time. . . a lot of time.

 Look, I’m not going to lie to you.
 It will take years to cultivate this mentality even though it will only take a couple months to cultivate the habits.
 You being a lazy slob took years to happen, it didn’t occur overnight; therefore, it will take years for you to be an active superstar.
 So, guess what?
 It will not happen overnight.

 Losing weight is just one example. . .

-Now, the crux of cultivating this mentality philosophy.
+Now, the crux of cultivating this mentality is through philosophy.
 Particularly stoicism.

 Now, it may seem bias since I am a practicing stoic, but, it is only because stoicism is the only philosophy that a) relates to life itself and b) isn’t taught in universities.

 Now, why does the fact stoicism isn’t taught in universities matter?
 Because if it was, most people would drop out after the first semester.
 Not because the class is horrible, but because it would help them solve their deepest problems and teach them how to be decent human beings.
 Plus, money is in the preservation of the human condition, not the cure.

 There are two main parts to cultivating the spartan mentality and they will seem counterintuitive.